FerchaPombo/MexicoisMagic/README.md

  * When all 10 questions are answered, the console displays the score.
 The number of correct answers is compared to the number of total questions.

-* When the player gets all 10 answers correctly, a unique message appears: " YEY! {player_username}, you are almost Mexican!"
+* When the player gets all 10 answers correctly, a unique message appears: " YEY!
+Well done, you answered all correct!

 ![Top score](images/10of10scorewithstars.jpg)
 ![Score Displayed](images/endofgamewithscorecalculated.jpg)